aireuhl/ed/advising_history.md

 ## SPRING 2018

 In my third quarter, I had brief meetings with Professor Michelle Caswell to discuss volunteer work for <i>Community-Based Archiving</i> and PhD student Joyce Gabiola to discuss assignments in <i>Values and Communities</i>.
 At the end of my first year, after realizing an interest in the digital humanities, I switched advisors and began meeting with Professor Miriam Posner.
+I also met with Professor Sarah T. Roberts to discuss my work in and final project for <Current Issues in Librarianship</i>

 ## SUMMER 2018